nhkrd/hyconet.js/README.md

 ## Overview

-"hyconet.js" is the javascript based reference implementation SDK of the "Hybridcast-Connect" that was standardized at Sep.2018 in IPTV Forum Japan.
-Hybridcast-Connect can realize to control some parts of the functions of a tuner on a TV Set from a application outside of the tuner , and communicate with text message between the TV Set and some applications.
+"hyconet.js" is the javascript based reference implementation SDK of the "Hybridcast-Connect" that was standardized in September 2018 in IPTV Forum Japan.
+Hybridcast-Connect makes it possible to control a TV set from an application running on the other device such as a smart phone and an IoT device.
+It also enables text-messaging between applications on the TV Set and the other devices.

 The OSS, "hyconet.js" is utilized as a part of Node-RED module in the NHK Demo Application of [W3C TPAC2019 WoTIG/WG](https://www.w3.org/WoT/IG/wiki/F2F_meeting,_16-20_September_2019,_Fukuoka,_Japan#Agenda).
 The Node-RED plugin is here. [node-red-contrib-hyconet](https://github.com/nhkrd/node-red-contrib-hyconet).